Superpat/ancientreligions/ACR_Changelog.md

 Celtic:

 - Toned down "Clans of Dannu", removing the OP "Heroic Religion" troop modifier and stopped forcing True-Cognatic succession.
+- The religious head title for Druidic is now called the Archdruid(dess), the King-tier theocracy Great Druid(ess), and the Emperor-tier theocracy is Myrdynn.
+  - I'm open to ideas for having a different temporal head name.

 Britannic:

 - Fixed missing localisation for the Circle of Dryads.

+Promethean:

+- Fixed bug where Prometheans couldn't join the Hermetic Society.

 Egyptian: